Arson attacks in Grenoble: 2017

 During the summer, premises belonging to Enedis and TDF antennas were targeted in the neighboring departments of Drôme and Ardèche, being claimed for the cell "Conspiracy of Complicit and Chaotic Individuals" (Konspiration d’Individualités Complices et Kaotiques).

 On 19 September, five gendarmerie vehicles were burned in Limoges, Nouvelle-Aquitaine, leaving important material damage.

-Another fire broke out two days later, destroying around thirty vehicles in a warehouse of more than 1500 m2 (16145.87 square feets) at a gendarmerie barracks car park in Vigny-Musset in Grenoble, leaving one officer intoxicated by smoking when approach to the area.
+Another fire broke out two days later, destroying around thirty vehicles in a warehouse of more than 1500 m2 (16145.87 square feet) at a gendarmerie barracks car park in Vigny-Musset in Grenoble, leaving one officer intoxicated by smoking when approach to the area.
 The Nocturnals and the "Révolte anarchiste contre les gendarmes en exil" (Anarchist Revolt Against Exiled Gendarmes) separately claimed responsibility both attacks and stated that the attack was carried out in support of those currently at trial.

 The facts were immediately claimed on an anarcho-libertarian site, already used for similar acts perpetrated in Limoges a few days earlier.
 A month later, the Meylan gendarmerie, in the suburbs of Grenoble, was the scene of an arson attack in which four cars and a motorcycle were set on fire at the foot of the residential accommodation of this gendarmerie, forcing the 24 occupants to urgently evacuate.
 Investigators are focusing far-left attackers lead in this fire, but the attack were claimed by a feminist cell, carrying the attack to "fight sexism" and "gender" and was perpetrated as a "desire for revenge".